 For use in Interface Builder or Storyboards (although we recommend that you build your UI in code).

-A stepper created this way begins with the default appearance, but you can customize it at runtime by updating its appearance
+A stepper created this way begins with the default appearance, but you can customize it at runtime by updating its appearance property.

 Customization

-both have an appearance
+StepperControl and Stepper both have an appearance property of type Appearance.

-lets you customize the stepper’s appearance.
+Appearance lets you customize the stepper’s appearance.
 You have full control over the colors, typographies, and images used.
 The default appearance is dark mode compatible and WCAG 2.0 AA compliant for color contrast.

 /// Appearance for stepper that contains typography and color properties